Epic Bloody Mary Burgers

 I’m a big believer in making up for lost time.
 I didn’t really appreciate bloody marys until just a few years ago, but now I’m all like OMG it’s a drink and a snack and it’s savory and there’s vodka and let’s pretend it’s healthy because there are some vegetables here and yes please.

 The best burgers have two condiments, and this burger has a horseradish- and Worcestershire sauce-spiked mayo to go along with the homemade ketchup.
-Spear everything with some celery and olive skewers, serve with pickles, and voila!
+Spear everything with some celery and olive skewers, serve with pickles and Dr. Pepper baked beans, and voila!
 You’ve got a bloody mary on a bun, my friends.

 For the Bloody Mary Ketchup: